Raptors tie team record with 21 3s, top Heat 125-104

 Bam Adebayo scored 19 for the Heat, who had won four in a row.
 Wade and Dion Waiters each scored 15, and Rodney McGruder added 13.

+Until two weeks ago, the Heat had allowed an opponent to make 19 3s in a game only once in their history.
+It’s happened three times in their last six games, and the 21 by the Raptors was a Heat opponent record.

-“This is the prototypical, modern, progressive NBA — 3s versus 2s,” Heat coach Erik Spoelstra said.
-“Exhibit A.”
+“This is the prototypical, modern, progressive NBA — 3s versus 2s,” said Heat coach Erik Spoelstra, whose team remained eighth in the East when Orlando lost later to Memphis.

 Kawhi Leonard missed the game — “load management” the cited reason — and hasn’t appeared in more than two consecutive Raptors games since playing in five straight from Jan.
 25 through Feb.
 5.